 The Story Behind Jacob’s Soccer Camp

 Jacob started his soccer career in 2008 as a U9 player for the Ukrainian Nationals.
-After several years playing for the Ukrainian Nationals and then FC Delco’s pre-academy team, Jacob joined FC Montco (currently ranked #1 in the US).
+After several years playing for the Ukrainian Nationals and then FC Delco’s pre-academy team, Jacob joined FC Montco (2016 ranked #1 in the US).
 Jacob previously participated in the YSC Union Junior program, ODP, the AFA Futsal league and was a member of the Philadelphia Union’s Summer Select team.

 Jacob decided to establish Jacob’s Soccer Camp after spending several months working as a youth volunteer with the Variety Club of Philadelphia.
 Jacob observed that many of the kids he was working with demonstrated a real enjoyment of the game of soccer and felt that, like him, these kids would likely enjoy the opportunity to receive more specialized training.
 At the same time he felt that many of his soccer friends would gain a great deal of satisfaction and enjoyment out of helping other kids.
 Many of Jacob’s teammates and soccer friends assist at the camps.
 While the primary goal of the camp is to have fun, we are also serious about teaching soccer to kids at every level.